ArrODevv/Vetclin/README.md

 ### Other changes (Code, features, bug-fixes, etc...)
 Just open a [Pull request](https://github.com/ArrODevv/Vetclin/pulls) and I'll review it as fast as possible :)

+## NOTE
+This is my first (semi-)professional project on github, so if I make any errors or if there are improvements to this repo, please notify me.
+(See my [bio](https://github.com/ArrODevv) for contact options.)